 Are you often met with hostility or anger when you practice skills of assertiveness?
 Do you choose people pleasing as a neutralizer when dealing with awkward conflicts rather than asserting yourself.

 If so, you are not alone.
-An element of fear or anxiety is very common.
+Fear and anxiety are very common.
 Equally as common are the negative beliefs we have around expressing ourselves.
+Assertiveness skills are particularly difficult for people with social anxiety and therapy for social anxiety can offer support.

 Common Myths and Misconceptions